Textualize/textual/docs/guide/CSS.md

 Let's put this in to practical terms.
 The following example will display two boxes containing the text "Yes" and "No" respectively.
 These could eventually form the basis for buttons, but for this demonstration we are only interested in the CSS.

-=== "nesting01.tcss"
+=== "nesting01.tcss (no nesting)"

     ```sass
     --8<-- "docs/examples/guide/css/nesting01.tcss"